uwetom/media-production-worksheets/week_10-unity-refresher/code-refresher.md

     // create isOn bool variable
     // create ChangeLight() function to turn light on and off
-    // if light is on
+    // Check if light is on
     // if isOn == true
     //		turn off the light
-    // if light is off
+    // else if the light is off
     // else if isOn == false
     //		turn off the light